Tornado intensity: Typical intensity

-In the U.S., F0 and F1 (T0 through T3) tornadoes account for 80 percent of all tornadoes.
-The rate of occurrence drops off quickly with increasing strength—violent tornadoes (stronger than F4, T8), account for less than one percent of all tornado reports.
+In the U.S., F0 and F1 (T0 through T3) tornadoes account for 80% of all tornadoes.
+The rate of occurrence drops off quickly with increasing strength—violent tornadoes (F4/T8 or stronger), account for less than one percent of all tornado reports.
 Worldwide, strong tornadoes account for an even smaller percentage of total tornadoes.
 Violent tornadoes are extremely rare outside of the United States and Canada.

 F5 and EF5 tornadoes are rare.
 In the United States, they typically only occur once every few years, and account for approximately 0.1 percent of confirmed tornadoes.
-An F5 tornado was reported in Elie, Manitoba, in Canada, on June 22, 2007.
+An F5 tornado was reported in Elie, Manitoba in Canada on June 22, 2007.
 Before that, the last confirmed F5 was the 1999 Bridge Creek–Moore tornado, which killed 36 people on May 3, 1999.
-Nine EF5 tornadoes have occurred in the United States, in Greensburg, Kansas, on May 4, 2007; Parkersburg, Iowa, on May 25, 2008; Smithville, Mississippi, Philadelphia, Mississippi, Hackleburg, Alabama, and Rainsville, Alabama, (four separate tornadoes) on April 27, 2011; Joplin, Missouri, on May 22, 2011, and El Reno, Oklahoma, on May 24, 2011.
-On May 20, 2013, a confirmed EF5 tornado again struck Moore, Oklahoma.
+Ten EF5 tornadoes have occurred in the United States, in Greensburg, Kansas on May 4, 2007, Parkersburg, Iowa on May 25, 2008, Philadelphia, Mississippi, Hackleburg, Alabama, Smithville, Mississippi, and Rainsville, Alabama (four separate tornadoes) on April 27, 2011, Joplin, Missouri on May 22, 2011, El Reno, Oklahoma on May 24, 2011, Moore, Oklahoma on May 20, 2013, and Enderlin, North Dakota on June 20, 2025.